Final Score: Preston North End 1 Middlesbrough 3

 There had been a few scares and then, five minutes before the break and after Ledesma had forced Simonsen in to terrific low save at the other end, North End got themselves back in to the tie.

 Lively midfielder Nicky Wroe got things rolling in front of the Preston defence.
-Right-winger David Amoo then laid on the delightful through pass for King to power beyond Leutwiler with a first
+Right-winger David Amoo then laid on the delightful through pass for King to power beyond Leutwiler with a first time shot.

 After the restart Middlesbrough looked as if they had taken the sting out of Preston's advances.
 Yet, with no danger to Simonsen's goal, the door was open for the equaliser.

 And, ten minutes in to the second half, had Amoo done better with the header he flicked over the bar from Stuart Beavon's cross standing eight yards out then the score would have been level.

 There was also an excellent Joel Byrom drive from distance, but it curled away from the post instead of towards it.